A mathematical framework to study organising principles in graphical representations of biochemical processes: Discussion and outlook

+\item To relate our process network description of SBGN-PD with the molecular systems biology inspired rule based-language for modeling interacting agents, called \textit{Kappa} \cite{kappalanguage_manualcite}.

-Among many possible future directions, we mention a few here.
-Besides SBGN-PD, there are two other SBGN languages, viz.
+\item Besides SBGN-PD, there are two other SBGN languages, viz.
 SBGN-AF and SBGN-ER.
 They are also commonly used for visualising biochemical networks at levels of granularity different from the one explored in this paper.
-It would be interesting to study organisational principles (like the ones studied in this manuscript) for networks visualised in SBGN-AF and SBGN-ER, and investigate the existence of functorial interrelationships between three complimentary SBGN languages viz.
+It would be interesting to develop effective ACT-based compostional frameworks for SBGN-AF and SBGN-ER, and investigate the existence of functorial interrelationships between three complementary SBGN languages viz.
 SBGN-PD, SBGN-AF and SBGN-ER.
-Another interesting direction of investigation would be to study the behaviour of SBGN-encoded biochemical networks by the construction an appropriate symmetric monoidal lax double functor whose domain is the symmetric monoidal double category ${\rm{Open}}_{\rm{Double}}({\rm{\textbf{Process}}}_n)$ constructed in Theorem \ref{ARMain Theorem1}.
-We hope that developing a suitable measure of \textit{laxity} (failure of a lax functor to be a functor) in such a symmetric monoidal lax double functor would bring some new insights into the study of emergent behaviours in the systems of biochemical networks.
-Finally, for mostly practical reasons, it is important to translate the mathematical techniques developed in this paper to ACT-based computational studies like AlgebraicJulia\cite{noauthor_algebraicjulia_nodate}.
+It is worth mentioning that recently, our first named author and John C. Baez developed a mathematical framework in \cite{baez2025graphspolarities}, which has been demonstrated in the same paper to be useful in studying SBGN-AF diagrams compositionally.
+More concretely, in \cite{baez2025graphspolarities}, a structured cospan-based compositional framework for monoid-labeled graphs was introduced and certain specific classes of SBGN-AF diagrams were realized as special cases (See Example 3.5 in \cite{baez2025graphspolarities}).

+\item In this paper, we have not explored how our macroscope behaves with the structured cospans-based compositional framework of process networks.
+It might be interesting to investigate in this direction. \end{itemize}

+We believe the future directions outlined above make it evident that the present work opens a broad and promising avenue for the development of deep and fruitful connections between SBGN and category theory, with substantial scope for further conceptual and technical advances.